hyperledger/indy-hipe/text/0026-agent-file-format/README.md

 However, these are exceptional cases.
-Storing meaningful `*.ap` files decrypted is not a security best practice, since it replaces all the privacy and security guarantees provided by the agent-to-agent communication mechanism with only the ACLS and other security barriers that are offered by the container.
+Storing meaningful `*.ap` files decrypted is not a security best practice, since it replaces all the privacy and security guarantees provided by the agent-to-agent communication mechanism with only the ACLs and other security barriers that are offered by the container.

 ### Native Object representation